Attendance blooms at first sunflower festival

 The sites include a graveyard for African American slaves and encampments by the indigenous population.
 Native Americans lived for thousands of years on the farm’s sprawling acreage beside the Patuxent River prior to European colonization.

-The farm was also one of the locations where invading British troops during the War of 1812 bivouacked after landing at Benedict prior to their sacking of Washington, D.C.
+The farm was also one of the locations where invading British troops during the War of 1812 bivouacked after landing at Benedict prior to their sacking of Washington.